koalaman/shellcheck/shellcheck.1.md

     options are cumulative, but all the codes can be specified at once, comma-separated as a single argument.

+**--extended-analysis=true/false**

+:   Enable/disable Dataflow Analysis to identify more issues (default true).
+If
+    ShellCheck uses too much CPU/RAM when checking scripts with several thousand lines of code, extended analysis can be disabled with this flag or a directive.
+This flag overrides directives and rc files.

 **-f** *FORMAT*, **--format=***FORMAT*

 :   Specify the output format of shellcheck, which prints its results in the